Immanuelbh/AccessibleCourtData/README.md

 ```
 ### ELK stack
 #### Version
-Can be configured by changing the branch in the .gitmodules file.
+Configured by changing the branch in the .gitmodules file.
 ```
 branch = release-5.x
 ```